cmendible/cmendible.github.io/_posts/2013-05-09-private-nuget-server-responds-with-405-method-not-allowed.md

 date: 2013-05-09T10:31:14+00:00
 author: Carlos Mendible
 layout: post
+description: Private Nuget Server responds with (405) Method Not Allowed while pushing or deleting a package
 categories:
   - dotNet
-tags:
-  - IIS
-  - NuGet
+tags: IIS NuGet
 ---
 So you've deployed your own private **NuGet** server to **IIS** but you get this annoying exception trying to push packages: